Will it remain a lender’s market for long!

 In the last 25 years of banking, I have seen relationship managers going from pillar to post to get assets – trying to get face time with customers, convincing the borrowers, subsequently dealing internally with their credit and risk teams for approvals, and taking a sigh of relief on the final disbursement.
 In normal times, this process would take 3-5 weeks.

-Banks are enjoying being in the spot-light.
-They seem to have adopted a very templated approach to lending – with minimum rating thresholds, no history of moratorium, minimum collateral coverage and allowing incremental limits only upto a small percentage of existing limits without giving weightage to fresh business opportunities
+Banks are enjoying being in the spotlight.
+They seem to have adopted a very templated approach to lending – with minimum rating thresholds, no history of moratorium, minimum collateral coverage, and allowing incremental limits only up to a small percentage of existing limits without giving weightage to fresh business opportunities.

 Times seem to have changed.
 I only hope this is temporary!

 I can hear from the chatter of the regulators allowing alternative channels to become active in the lending market.
 There is already a discussion paper on liberalizing the AIF route to fill the gaps in lending.
-PSU banks have learnt their lessons and have robust balance sheets, the private banks will face the challenge – for whom stock price matters the most.
-The management calls and sermons are changing as investor’s outlook is changing.
+PSU banks have learned their lessons and have robust balance sheets, the private banks will face the challenge – for whom stock price matters the most.
+The management calls and sermons are changing as investors’ outlook is changing.

-Reminds me of a song by Bob Dylan- The times, they are a changing !
+Reminds me of a song by Bob Dylan- The times, they are a-changing!

 Disclaimer: The opinions expressed here are those of the author and does not reflect the views of FrankBanker.com